driftwoodgatherer/driftwoodgatherer.github.io/irish--american-surnames.md

-# History of Irish Surnames
+# History of Common Irish Surnames

 ## Murphy
-Murphy derives from O Murchadha or
+Murphy derives derives from the original
+ Gaelic form of O Murchadha or
+ Mac Murchadha which means "sea warrior".
+The first
- Mac Murchadha which is the original Gaelic form and means "sea warrior".
-The first occurrence of the surname has been found to be in County Wexford in SE Ireland.
+occurrence of the surname has been found to be in coastal County Wexford in SE Ireland.
  It is the most common Irish surname in the
 United States.

+See driftwood from County Wexford

 ### Driftwood from County Wexford